jqnatividad/qsv/docs/whirlwind_tour.md

 ### A whirlwind tour

+> ℹ️ **NOTE:** This tour is primarily targeted to Linux and macOS users.
+Though qsv works on Windows, the tour assumes basic knowledge of command-line piping and redirection and uses other command-line tools (curl, tee, head, etc.) that are not installed by default on Windows,

 Let's say you're playing with some data from the
 [Data Science Toolkit](https://github.com/petewarden/dstkdata), which contains several CSV files.
 Maybe you're interested in the population counts of each